-MSc in Computer Science and Technology with Specialisations in Mobile Computing and Cloud Technologies
+MSc in Computer Science and Technology with Specializations in Mobile Computing and Cloud Technologies Not offered to new students in Academic Year 2023/2024)

 The objectives of this revised programme are to:

 - Produce students who are better equipped for present and future ICT careers by teaching them to not only understand present technologies but also be able to learn and adapt as technologies continue to change.
 This will be achieved through more design-based assignments and less traditional solution-based assignments. - Achieve better integration of theory and practice through classroom presentations of theory followed by laboratory exercises. - Take advantage of the rapid changes in education due to the Internet. - Introduce a sustainable self-financed programme and hence reduce the financial burden on the UWI - Have a more focused programme so that we offer fewer, more expertly taught courses.
 The areas of focus can be modified as the needs of the community vary. - Share common courses within the campus to more efficiently utilise human resources.